gageml/gage/tests/lib-user-config.md

 ## Combining project config and system config

 Project config extends system config.
+System config is user configuration defined at the global level.

 Create a sample project directory.

     >>> project_dir = make_temp_dir()

 Create a sample user directory.
+We store the system config in this directory later.

     >>> user_dir = make_temp_dir()

-Function to return user config for the project directory given the user directory.
+Create a function to return user config for the project directory given the user directory.

     >>> def user_config():
-    ...     with Env({"HOME": user_dir}):
+    ...     with UserHome(user_dir):
     ...         return user_config_for_project(project_dir)

 The user config is currently empty - there's nothing defined at the